-The Four Goals of Life and The Teaching of the Three Debts .
+The Four Goals of Life and The Teaching of the Five Debts .

-Every human being is not born into this world as a blank slate, but entrusted with two sacred inheritances: the Four Goals of Life (Purusarthas) and the Three Debts (Tririṇa).
-The Purusarthas — Dharma (righteous duty), Artha (prosperity), Kama (rightful enjoyment of desires), and Mokṣa (liberation) — form the framework of a purposeful and balanced life.
+Every human being is not born into this world as a blank slate, but entrusted with two sacred inheritances: the Four Goals of Life (Purusarthas) and the Five Debts (Pancha riṇa).
+The Purusarthas , Dharma (righteous duty), Artha (prosperity), Kama (rightful enjoyment of desires), and Mokṣa (liberation) form the framework of a purposeful and balanced life.
 To fulfill these aims, God has bestowed upon human beings intelligence, mind, senses and sense-organs, along with vitality.
-Alongside these goals, each person carries the threefold obligation of repaying the debts owed to the gods (Deva-rna), to the sages (Ṛṣi-ṛṇa), and to the ancestors (Pitṛ-rna).
-Together, these sacred ideals shape human destiny, ensuring that life is not merely lived, but lived meaningfully — harmonizing duty, desire, prosperity, and spiritual freedom, while honoring gratitude to the divine, to wisdom, and to one’s lineage.
+Alongside these goals, each person carries the Five obligation of repaying the debts owed to the gods (Deva-rna), to the sages (Ṛishi-ṛṇa), and to the ancestors (Pitṛ-rna), to the society & country, to the nature and mother earth .
+Together, these sacred ideals shape human destiny, ensuring that life is not merely lived, but lived meaningfully , harmonizing duty, desire, prosperity, and spiritual freedom, while honoring gratitude to the divine, to wisdom, and to one’s lineage.

 निष्काम कर्म – संसार धर्म।